MyCryptoHQ/support.mycrypto.com/src/content/migration/moving-from-private-key-to-metamask.md

 #### Remember!
 Do not share this key with anyone!
 If you do, they can access your account and send all your coins to themselves.

 Next, it is time to either import your existing wallet into MetaMask, or transfer all your Ether and Tokens to the new wallet.

 ### Importing your wallet

 1. Log into MetaMask
 2. Click the little man icon in the top right corner
 ![](https://i.imgur.com/oWo09hI.png)
 3. Select `Import Account`
 4. Select private key type, either 'private key' or 'JSON file'
-4. Unlock wallet by pasting in your private key, or uploading the JSON file and inputing the password for the JSON file needed for decryption
+4. Unlock wallet by pasting in your private key, or uploading the JSON file and inputting the password for the JSON file needed for decryption
 5. Click `Import`

 Your existing wallet should now be visible in MetaMask along with your Ether and tokens!
+This wallet is now listed as "loose".

+### Loose Keys

+If you click on the little man icon in the top right corner after importing a private key, then you will see your new imported address with the word "loose" under it.

+"Loose" keys on MetaMask are imported private keys.
+These keys are NOT secured by the MetaMask backup seed phrases.

 ### Transferring your Funds